 Regular giving is one of the most sustainable sources of revenue for charities.
 For a small sum – equivalent to the price of a CD or an album download – each month, you can help support hundreds of children to learn and play music.

-Could help one child attend a 2-day music camp
+Will help one child attend a 2-day music camp

-Could provide a musical instrument for one child
+Will help provide a musical instrument for one child

-Could help staff an Area Band for one week
+Will help staff an Area Band for one week